 Rose Street Markets, in Fitzroy, are known as The Artist’s Market.
 It is small compared to other markets, but I really like the range of clothing, accessories and art available there.
 They also sell some pretty nice coffee!

 As above, there are many shopping areas to choose from – this really is the shopping capital of Australia, with something for everyone.

 There are also other markets at St Kilda on a Sunday, as well as the ones at the Arts Centre.
 Chadstone in the suburbs is worth a visit if you like massive shopping centres.
 It may be a little tricky to get to via public transport though.

-There are heaps.
-The Comedy Festival, through April, is fantastic for seeing world famous (and up and coming) comedians live.
+There are heaps of festivals in Melbourne.
+The Comedy Festival runs through April and is fantastic for seeing world famous (and up and coming) comedians live.

 The Moomba Festival (on the Labour Day long weekend in March) offers a carnival experience right in the city, with a highlight for me being the annual parade down Swanston Street, and the Birdman Rally.
 The latter just has to be seen to be believed.

 Spring Horse Racing Carnival in early November is what I consider to be the unofficial start of summer, with a whole week of horse racing at Flemington, the highlight being the Melbourne Cup.
 I highly recommend everyone to go and experience this once in their lives.

 We also have the Grand Prix and the Australian Tennis Open…there is something big on pretty much all year round.

 Daylesford to the north is a beautiful country town, just over an hours drive away.
 There is great food and the Sunday markets are also worth the trip, along with the nearby Chocolate Mill.

 This is an excellent place to visit any time of the year, though it is generally a little colder than Melbourne most of the time.